frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 I looked up at last.

-“That’s in active use,” I said evenly.
+“I'm using that,” I said evenly.

 Ambrose smiled.
 Not the polite kind—the kind that shows teeth.
-“But not checked out,” he said, producing a small vellum slip sealed in the red wax of the Arcane Bursar’s desk.
+“Yet you didn't checked it out,” he said, producing a small vellum slip sealed in the red wax of the Arcane Bursar’s desk.
 “Filed properly.
 Logged and stamped.”

 He placed it delicately atop the book like a winning hand in a game I hadn’t known we were playing.
 “Dreadfully unfortunate, isn’t it?
 These are public volumes.
 Your claim only counts if you mark it.”